BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

 Distanced Traveled is the sum of all previous segments' distances. n - 1 segments have already been traversed add the flat sum of n - 1 segments to the distance traveled.
 When initializing x_y_map and mapping every (x, y) to a segment the algorithm also maps the distances.
 For example, segment 0 will be mapped to 0. segment 1 is mapped to the sum of 0's distance.
 Segment 2 is the sum of segment 1 and 0, etc. Then calculate how far the droplet/detection has traveled within its specific segment.

-**Note**: Remember the grid is inverted 0, 0 is the top left so we can use math.abs to get the absolute value of the distanced traveled since the start will be on the right, traveling left the det x should be < than the right most x
+**Note**: Remember the grid is inverted 0, 0 is the top left so we can use math.abs to get the absolute value of the distance traveled since the start will be on the right, traveling left the det x should be < than the right-most x

 ```
     distanced_traveled = course.segments_index_map[curr_seg][1]

     if isinstance(curr_seg, Straight): #if it's a straight
         horiz, vert = curr_seg.direction #Break the tuple into the horizontal, vertical direction
-        if horiz and not vert: #If traveling horizontally and left <------------------------------- IMPORTANT: The Direction Tuple is in format of (1, 0) (0, 1) (-1, 0) (0, -1) denoting right, down, left, up
+        if horiz and not vert: #If traveling horizontally IMPORTANT: The Direction Tuple is in format of (1, 0) (0, 1) (-1, 0) (0, -1) denoting right, down, left, up
             if horiz == -1:
                 #Add the distance from the detection's x to the right most x of the segment
                 right_most_x = curr_seg.bottom_right[0]